Vladislav Medvedovskyi, Softarex Technologies, Inc.

 The core of the system is a server that is used for manufacturing process control.
 The server receives print requests from the operator.
 A person takes photos by mobile phone and then sends them to the printer.
 In case there are no available printers, photos are added to the queue till one becomes available.
 The status of each request and the current queue can be viewed on the operator’s portal.

-At the same room where the printer is located there is also gas and dust sensor.
-For example, usually the following gases are detected: H2, C2H5OH, and CO.
+In the same room where the printer is located, there is also a gas and dust sensor.
+For example, usually, the following gases are detected: H2, C2H5OH, and CO.
 Once a minute, the sensor submits information about the composition of the atmosphere to the server and also publishes it to the operator’s portal.
 In case one of the 4 measured values exceeds a set threshold, the corresponding sensor sends an alarm signal and triggers the alarm mode.
 In this mode, the sensor sends data to the server every second.
 When the server receives an alarm signal, it shuts down the printer and activates the cooling device.

 Details about used hardware and software

 We used Server REST API based on Play Framework 2.4.x.
 Redis was used as data storage.
 The Jesque library is used for persistent task queues and commands.